 Blues musician known for his talking blues singing style and hypnotic guitar style that often mirrors the boogie-woogie of a piano.
 He leads an extremely prolific recording career which began in 1948 with the classic “Boogie Chillin” and continues until his passing.

 During his lifetime, he’s inducted into both the Blues and Rock & Roll Halls of Fame and wins numerous Grammy Awards, including the Grammy Lifetime Achievement Award.
-His music has inspired and been performed by the likes of Buddy Guy, The Doors, Jimi Hendrix, Van Morrison, Bruce Springsteen, R.L.
+Furthermore, his music inspires many.
+And his songs are covered by the likes of Buddy Guy, The Doors, Jimi Hendrix, Van Morrison, Bruce Springsteen, R.L.
 Burnside, and AC/DC.

 Debbie Davies – 8/22/1952